Jeffrey Black

 Jeffrey Black (born 6 September 1962) is an Australian baritone who has had an active international performance career since the early 1980s.
 A frequent performer with Opera Australia and the Glyndebourne Festival Opera, he has performed leading role with the Metropolitan Opera, Opéra Bastille, Lyric Opera of Chicago, Bavarian State Opera, and the Royal Opera, Covent Garden, among other opera houses.
 He is particularly known for his portrayals of Guglielmo in Mozart's Così fan tutte, Count Almaviva in Mozart's The Marriage of Figaro, and Figaro in Rossini's The Barber of Seville.

 Early life and education

-Born in Brisbane, Black was educated at the Anglican Church Grammar School.
+Born in Brisbane, Black was educated at Junction Park State School and the Anglican Church Grammar School.
 In his youth he was a boy soprano in the choir at the Cathedral of St Stephen, Brisbane, for several years.
 He studied singing at the Queensland Conservatorium of Music where graduated with a Bachelor of Music degree in 1983.
 At the Conservatorium he participated in opera workshops led by tenor Donald Smith whose influence oriented his career towards opera.

 In 1983 Black won the Marianne Mathy Scholarship in the Australian Singing Competition which enabled him to pursue further vocal training at the National Opera Studio in London in 1984.
 In 1985 he was awarded the Armstrong-Martin Scholarship.
 He later pursued further vocal training with Audrey Langford and Jane Chapman in London.